CS257-S25/team-project-d/Contract.md

 *Academic Goals*
 - Be proud of the work we do
 - Be confident in implementing the main ideas of Software Design
-- Hone in programming skills in ones we know and don't know as well
+- Hone in programming skills in languages we know and ones don't know as well
 - Strive for Exemplary as much as possible

 *Teamwork Goals*
 - Communicate effectively
-- Accountability and Responsibility
+- Accountability and responsibility to the team
 - Be organized and fair
-- Constructive Criticism is okay
+- Constructive criticism is okay

 ## **Strengths**
 - Patience and Honing in Ideas- Camila